You have questions. We have answers.

 What about senior activities?

-Moorhead has a very active Senior Connections located at the Hjemkomst Center.
-Social, educational, and recreational programs are offered for people 55 and older on weekdays, with occasional evening and weekend programs.
+The Moorhead Senior Center at the Hjemkomst Center offers social, educational, and recreational programs for people 55 and older on weekdays, with occasional evening and weekend programs.

 How about restaurants and shopping?

-Moorhead has some of the best fine dining restaurants in the FM area; Sarello's and John Alexanders, are a couple of the choices.
-There are several other independent and franchise restaurants in Moorhead.
-You don't have to live in Moorhead very long before you're almost certain to see your friends or neighbors at the Dairy Queen and Tastee Freez—they are quite the neighborhood gathering places.
-Moorhead Center Mall has retail shopping and services.
+Moorhead has some of the best fine dining restaurants in the FM area including Rustica, Sol Ave.
+Kitchen and many others.
+You don't have to live in Moorhead very long before you're almost certain to see your friends or neighbors at one of the Dairy Queens or The Freez — they are neighborhood gathering places.
 Plus, Moorhead has no sales tax on clothing or shoes.
-And should you need to stop at City Hall, it's attached to the mall.
+And should you need to stop at City Hall, it's attached to the Moorhead Center Mall.

 Which school will my kids attend?